The Schellman Blog

+NOTE: Schellman recently updated this content to be more in-depth and address how an organization may choose its report type.
+You can find that information here.
 There are two types of SOC 1 reports.
 The service organization is responsible for specifying whether or not a “Type 1” or “Type 2” will be performed.

 Imagine, for a moment, that you are sick and require a major operation.
 Among the many thoughts that would immediately cross your mind would be the need to find “the best” doctor available.
 What criteria would you use when selecting the best doctor?
 I bet that the following attributes would weigh heavily in your decision: